Claudia Winkleman to step down from hosting BBC Radio 2 show next year

 Winkleman joined BBC Radio 2 in 2008 to host comedy quiz series Hot Gossip before moving to Friday nights to host the Claudia Winkleman Arts Show.

-In 2016, she began presenting Claudia On Sunday and moved to her Saturday morning slot in February 2021.
+In 2016, she began presenting Claudia On Sunday and moved to her Saturday morning slot in February 2021, replacing Irish broadcaster Graham Norton who moved to present a show on Virgin Radio.

 She currently co-hosts Strictly Come Dancing with Tess Daly and helms the hit BBC psychological competition Traitors, which is returning for series two next year.

+Winkleman did not feature on the BBC’s highest-earners list this year because her salary includes pay for her role on Strictly Come Dancing, which is a BBC Studios production run externally to the BBC.

-Following the news, friends and famous faces sent messages to Winkleman, with presenter Rylan Clark commenting on Radio 2’s Instagram post: “Gonna miss u claud”, while podcaster and actress Giovanna Fletcher hailed her as a “legend”.
+Following the news of her departure from Radio 2, friends and famous faces sent messages to Winkleman, with presenter Rylan Clark commenting on Radio 2’s Instagram post: “Gonna miss u claud”, while podcaster and actress Giovanna Fletcher hailed her as a “legend”.

 On taking over the slot, Ranganathan said: “In my many years working as a maths teacher thinking ‘what would happen if I gave this up’, I never imagined I’d be sandwiched between Dermot O’Leary and Steve Wright on the UK’s most popular radio station every Saturday morning.